detec/SF5Angular/README.md

 Backend implementation has been taken from <https://github.com/detec/SF5Spring> with enhancements and RESTful service modified to comply with common Javascript frameworks practices.

+## Openshift ##

+This application is hosted in Openshift cloud.
+Its address is <http://sf5backbonejs-detec.rhcloud.com/>.
+Its database already has user logins 'admin' (password '1') and 'user' (password 'user') with sample gadget settings saved in every profile.
+Anyone can register its own user and start creating Openbox SF-5 gadget settings.

 ## Features ##

 Leaving behind satellite television details, Openbox SF-5 settings editor is a representation of a typical full-cycle CRUD application.
 It is able to: